bronson/miab-smoketest/README.md

 Quick hack to see how hard it is to write a service monitor in rspec.

-UPDATE: it's not too hard, and the syntax is kind of nice, but it's not currently a good fit.
-For example, if an attempt to connect to an imap server fails, I want to skip ALL imap-related tests.
-This is completely at odds with what rspec wants to do, and the workarounds get ugly.
+*UPDATE:* it's not too hard, and the syntax is kind of nice, but it's not currently a good fit.
+For example, if it fails to connect to an imap server, it should then skip ALL imap-related tests.
+This is completely at odds with what rspec wants to do.

 It might be worth writing an rspec extension where any test failure in a block would skip the rest of the tests in that block.
 That would